MrRitzer/Custom-3D-Printing-Software/README.md

 # Custom-3D-Printing-Software
 Repository for Dr. Ulvens Research Team at North Dakota State University.
 Contains custom made 3d printing frontend and backend.

+### Installation
+Must install pysimplegui for interface and pyserial for serial communication.
+Can be done via 'pip install pyserial pysimplegui'

 ## Arduino Printer Codes Files

 __ArduinoPrinterCode__ - Simple printing based on manually controlling a driver using HIGH and LOW signals. _outdated_